mluu3/selenium-webdriver-cucumber/README.md

 ## Build
 ### Local build
-Build can be triggered from any athena-web-automation folder with the following command
+Build can be triggered from any selenium-webdriver-cucumber folder with the following command

 ```
 mvn clean install